 A: Yes, Active-duty military personnel and their dependents are eligible to receive discounted rates when they take courses online, on location, or on base.

 A: Yes, you can use your GI Bill benefits for a master’s degree, as long as you already have a bachelor’s degree.
 The Gi bill provides a maximum of 36 months of full-time enrollment.

 Yes, you can enroll in a doctoral program and use your GI Bill benefits.
 The Gi bill provides a maximum of 36 months of full-time enrollment variety of academic programs.

-By checking this box as my electronic signature and submitting this form by clicking the Request Info button above, I provide my express written consent to representatives of National University and National University System affiliates (City University of Seattle, Northcentral University and National University Virtual High School) to contact me about educational opportunities, and to send phone calls, and/or SMS/Text Messages – using automated technology, including automatic dialing system and pre-recorded and artificial voice messages – to the phone numbers (including cellular) and e-mail address(es) I have provided.
+By submitting your information to National University as my electronic signature and submitting this form by clicking the Request Info button above, I provide my express written consent to representatives of National University and National University affiliates (including City University of Seattle) to contact me about educational opportunities.
+This includes the use of automated technology, such as an automatic dialing system and pre-recorded or artificial voice messages, text messages, and mail, both electronic and physical, to the phone numbers (including cellular) and e-mail address(es) I have provided.
 I confirm that the information provided on this form is accurate and complete.
 I also understand that certain degree programs may not be available in all states.
 Message and data rates may apply.
+Message frequency may vary.

 By submitting my information, I acknowledge that I have read and reviewed the Accessibility Statement.